International Students – Continue Your Dental Education Online

 If your program requires you to visit campus for the in-person portion of the program (Bootcamp, practicums or observational visits), you will need to submit the following health documents:

 - Entrance Medical Requirements form

 - Health insurance

 - Immunizations and Screenings

-Please note, the Pain Medicine programs do not require campus visits.
+Please note, the Pain Medicine and Pain Science programs do not require campus visits.
 Students enrolled in Pain Medicine are not required to submit health documentation.

 Federal regulations, known as the Health Insurance Portability and Accountability Act (HIPAA) privacy law, generally prohibit the use and disclosure of health information without written permission from the patient.
 For more information on HIPAA, visit the USC Office of Compliance.